Python API¶

 )

-This mirrors the layout behavior used by the CLI.
+This mirrors the layout behavior used by the CLI, but render_layout() only builds a path string.

 Batch conversion example¶